CootCraig/nanoc_blog/blog/content/posts/2015-10-08-spa-water-treatment.md

 I need to replace the 4 mount shock bolts.
 Do you have shock washers of bolt assemblies?

+#### <a href="http://www.spapumpsandmore.com/Spa_Pump_PUULS220258220G_1014224_PUULSC220258220_p/puuls220258220g.htm" target="_blank">spapumpsandmore.com - PUULSC220258220 $289</a>

+Spa Pump PUULSC220258220 PUULS220258220G 1014246 6.5 to 8.0 Amp 230V
+2-spd 48Fr 5.6" Motor 3.1" Threaded Connections, 2" SD/CS, side discharge,
+center suction, popular pump for Cal Spas, and many others. replacement for PUULS220258220H PUULSC220258220GR PUULSC220258220 1014224 1014225 1014246.
+Standard motor is an AO Smith 6.5- 8.0 amp motor and the old original GE motor was usually 6.7 amps, the 5kcr39un3790x .

+These are new Ultra Jet® pump components assembled on new high quality U.S. Motors or AO Smith/Century motors, and are replacement pumps compatible with Balboa Water Group® Ultra Jet® Pumps.

+<a href="http://www.spapumpsandmore.com/spa_pump_union_connector_2_inch_size_p/un-p20.htm" target="_blank">Pump Union 2"S</a>

+Pump Union 2"S fits all spa and bath pumps with industry standard 2 inch pipe and MBT 3.1" threads for Waterway Pumps, UNP20 UN-P20 sold individually

+UN-P20 Pump union includes one nut, one 2"S tailpiece, and one O-ring.
+Industry standard for pumps connecting to 2 inch PVC plumbing.
+Threads measure approximately 3 to 3-1/8" diameter.
+Pipe slip socket measures 2-3/8" inside diameter.
+This pump coupling is primarily used on medium to large spa pumps, and not often used on bath pumps, pump union for Ultra Jet® pumps, Aqua-flo pumps.
+Waterway Pump Union, Waterway Plastics.
+UNP20, sold individually, this is industry standard for all pumps with 3.1" threaded connections having standard buttress threads, and for industry standard 2" pvc pipe size with is 2-3/8" diameter.

+<a href="http://www.spapumpsandmore.com/ww_805_0230_p/ww8050230.htm" target="_blank">Pump Union O-Ring for 2 inch $3.20 - each</a>

+Pump Union O-Ring for 2 inch PVC Pipe Size Waterway pump unions.
+Pack of 1.
+WW 805-0230 2-3/4" OD UPULOR 230

 ### Need anti vibration rubber mounts

 rubber motor vibration mount